opendr-io/causality/README.md

 ### Contents:

 [2025](/2025) : CVEs from calendar 2025 that have been rated.
-Starting with the August run, in that folder, there are two raing levels now, hot and warm.
+Starting with the [August](/2025/August)August run, in that folder, there are two raing levels now, hot and warm.
 Hot CVEs have more potential to become something that blows up.
 Warms still have potential but they're less likely to become a major problem.
 Everything not in these files was rated cold by the model, meaning it has some non-zero potential, but probably won't be the ones that we hear about.

-2024: CVEs from calendar 2024 that came out of the model rated 'hot.'
+[2024](/2024)2024: CVEs from calendar 2024 that came out of the model rated 'hot.'

-BASC: A project presentation and accompanying notebook from the OWASP 2025 Boston Appication Security Conference.
+[BASC](/BASC)BASC: A project presentation and accompanying notebook from the OWASP 2025 Boston Appication Security Conference.

 ### Updates: